RedHatNordicsSA/ansible-roadshow/labs/lab-8/README.md

 Next you need to setup the vault password for your playbooks.
 To do so click the *settings* menu item in top of the menu
 ![settings location image](../../content/images/img0.png)

 On the items, which appear click *credentials*.
 Then click *ADD*.
-Select Vault as credential type and the fill in values as provided in below screenshot (replace password with whatever you chose).
+Select Vault as credential type and the fill in values as provided in below screenshot (the password should be what you selected earlier and saved in _/home/student/work/mypassword_).
 ![filling in vault values](../../content/images/img1.png) Click *SAVE* and you're done with this part.

 Phew that's a lot of work.
 Luckily there is other ways of doing this, but the GUI is the easiest way to help you understand what's going on.
-Maybe grab a cup of coffee at this point - almost there.
+Maybe grab a cup of :coffee: at this point - almost there.

 The template is where it all comes together.
 So now click the *TEMPLATES* menu item and click *ADD* and select *Job Template*.
 Fill in values as below
 ![WildFly template](../../content/images/img7.png)